Q.

 A.

-detail -- but elsewhere, on this website; click here to link to
+-- but elsewhere on this website; click on

 sexuality